Frank Drake: Career

-Drake began his research career as a radio astronomer, working at the National Radio Astronomy Observatory (NRAO) in Green Bank, West Virginia from 1958–63.
+Drake began his research career as a radio astronomer, working at the National Radio Astronomy Observatory (NRAO) in Green Bank, West Virginia from 1958 to 1963.
 At NRAO, he conducted research into radio emissions from the planets of the Solar System: using the radio telescope at Green Bank, Drake discovered the ionosphere and magnetosphere of Jupiter, and observed the atmosphere of Venus.
 He also mapped the radio emission from the Galactic Center.
 Drake extended the capabilities of the under-construction Arecibo Observatory to allow it to be used for radio astronomy (it was originally designed purely for ionospheric physics).

 In April 1959, Drake obtained approval from the director Otto Struve of NRAO to begin Project Ozma, a search for extraterrestrial radio communications.
 Initially, they agreed to keep the project secret, fearing public ridicule.
 However, Drake decided to publicize his project after Giuseppe Cocconi and Philip Morrison published a paper in Nature in September 1959, entitled "Searching for Interstellar Communications".
 Drake began his Project Ozma observations in 1960, using the NRAO 26-meter radio telescope, by searching for possible signals from the star systems Tau Ceti and Epsilon Eridani.
 No extraterrestrial signals were detected and the project was terminated in July 1960.
 After learning about Project Ozma, Carl Sagan (then a graduate student) contacted Drake, initiating a lifelong collaboration between them.

-In 1961, Drake devised the Drake equation, which attempted estimate the number of extraterrestrial civilizations that might be detectable in the Milky Way.
+In 1961, Drake devised the Drake equation, which attempted to estimate the number of extraterrestrial civilizations that might be detectable in the Milky Way.
 The Drake equation has been described as the "second most-famous equation in science", after E=mc2.

 In 1963, Drake served as section chief of Lunar and Planetary Science at the Jet Propulsion Laboratory.
-He returned to Cornell in 1964, this time as a member of the faculty (academic staff), where he would spend the next two decades.
+He returned to Cornell in 1964, this time as a member of the faculty, where he would spend the next two decades.
 He was promoted to Goldwin Smith Professor of Astronomy in 1976.
 Drake served as associate director of the Cornell Center for Radiophysics and Space Research, as director of the Arecibo Observatory from 1966 to 1968, and as director of the National Astronomy and Ionosphere Center (NAIC, which includes the Arecibo facility), from its establishment in 1971 to 1981.